Tabiiiqwq/MeshAnyGaussians_Webpage/content/english/pages/write_up.md

 ### Gaussian Splatting for Accurate Reconstruction

-We begin by converting the input video into a dense Gaussian Splatting (GS) representation.
+Our pipeline begins by converting the input video into a Gaussian Splatting scene.
 To achieve this, we first sample the video at 2 fps, and only select the sharpest frames using a variety of OpenCV functions.
 Next, we run *SIFT-GPU* + *COLMAP* feature extraction followed by *COLMAP* matching [7][13].
 Finally, to optimize for speed, we utilize *GLOMAP*'s mapper to complete the SFM process [8].
+These functions combined allow for a 3D reconstruction of the camera poses, giving the SFM precursor that gaussian splatting requires.
 During training, we utilize the *Taming-3DGS* + Fused SSIM accelerated rasterization engine to achieve sub 20-minute training times on consumer GPU's (RTX 4070 mobile) [12].

+Since we are building off of the Gaussian-Splatting-Lightning library, our work here entailed compiling seamless docker pipelines via docker-compose where the script calls the relevant docker container, runs the code required, and exits moving on to the subsequent task [6].
+This allows any computer, with any OS to run our code, given they have an NVIDIA CUDA powered GPU.
+Overall, the goal of our work in this segment was to bring together existing libraries to create a seamless, robust, and quick video to gaussian splat pipeline, that can be easily utilized for subsequent pipeline stages.

-### Language-Driven Semantic Query and Visualization
+### Language-Driven Semantic Query/Visualization

 To support natural language interaction with 3D representations, we propose a two-stage pipeline centered around image-space query and visualization, with an optional extension for extracting semantic 3D Gaussians based on prompt alignment.